luno/moonbeam/docs/spec.md

 All HTTP requests (domain resolution and RPC) must be done over TLS and the server-side certificate must be validated.

+All values transmitted between the sender and receiver must obviously be validated and range checked.

 ## Risks